-Set CoS Trust Mode for an Interface
+Set the CoS Trust Mode for an Interface

-The example is shown as CLI commands and as a web interface procedure.
+The example is shown as CLI commands and as a local browser interface procedure.

-CLI: Set CoS Trust Mode for an Interface
+CLI: Set the CoS Trust Mode for an Interface

 Note: The traffic class value range is 0-6 instead of 0-7 because queue 7 is reserved in a stacking build for stack control, and therefore you cannot configure it.